AaronGabriel147/web-module-project-redux/README.md

 #### Connecting the Delete and Add Movie actions
 > *Looks like you got a good handle on mapping stateToProps!
 Now let's connect some actions.*

-* [xx noted] Note that the deleteMovie reducer case and action creator are already available.
+* [xx] Note that the deleteMovie reducer case and action creator are already available.

 * [xx] **We can delete movies within the Movie Component.** Connect the deleteMovie action through the connect method.
 // This is done so via mapStateToProps and imports.